 IoT is a vital enabler in procurement, and its applications will come into sharper focus in 2023.
 IoT gives companies clearer visibility of everything from spending to consumer consumption patterns.
 Every stage of the supply chain can be monitored using real time data, leading to better-informed decision making.
 This kind of overview enables companies to have a tighter grip on the realities of supply and demand and empowers them to make more streamlined and efficient negotiations with suppliers.
 It all adds up to reduced costs and enhanced value.

-IoT can also fulfil a vital role in tracking the movement of goods within the supply chain.
+IoT can also fulfill a vital role in tracking the movement of goods within the supply chain.
 This is about more than efficient logistics.
 It can also help to increase efficiencies and reduce costs by more timely identification of equipment faults, leakages and so on.

-Realising the optimum benefits from IoT means having the right Supplier Relationship Management infrastructure in place in order to be IoT ready.
+Realizing the optimum benefits from IoT means having the right Supplier Relationship Management infrastructure in place in order to be IoT ready.

-4) Demand could lead to oversupply
+4) Demand Could Lead to Oversupply

 2022 saw demand outstripping supply in a number of key areas.
 That trend could reverse dramatically in 2023 as the world continues to slide into global recession.
 There were signs of what is to come in summer, when major retailers launched impromptu sales to shift clothes and homewares that had finally flooded their inventories from orders placed in 2021.